yunai39/SimpleLdapBundle/README.markdown

 Configuration
 -------------

-You need to configure your domain specific information
+You need to configure your domain specific information, put those information into app/config/parameters.yml

     # define your active directory server
     ldap.settings: